 Some business owners posit that they do understand the importance of training but can’t realize their training goals because it’s too expensive or challenging to do so.
 While costs are a legitimate concern when it comes to worker retraining, it’s imperative to understand that retrofitting your workforce is essential to your business’ longevity.
 Retraining is effectively never complete, because technological progress which demands further retraining can itself never be restrained.

 While some owners lament that turnover rates are so high that retraining simply isn’t worth it, many of your workers are likely leaving because they see no opportunity for growth within your business.
-The ability to retrain workers, instilling within them the greater capacity to achieve their goals, helps link them to your company by showing them they have space to grow and succeed.
+The ability to retrain workers using business process outsourcing services, instilling within them the greater capacity to achieve their goals, helps link them to your company by showing them they have space to grow and succeed.
 In short, don’t let staggering industry turnover figures somehow prevent you from investing in retraining.

 The age of artificial intelligence is confusing, and at times can be downright scary.
 Nonetheless, business owners can’t afford to lose their cool now.
 Don’t let a short-term investment hold you back from long-term growth.
 As the era of advanced machine-learning begins to unfold, you should seriously consider investing in flexible employees who can be readily retrained to keep your business competitive.